Chalone Vineyard: History

-The original vineyard was planted in the 1890s by a Frenchman, Charles L. Tamm, who thought the soil similar to that in Burgundy.
 In 1964, the property was purchased by new owners with a commitment to producing fine wine.
 Under the guidance of California wine pioneer Richard H. Graff, the vineyard expanded when new vineyards were planted and the winery was moved from a converted chicken shed to a bigger location adjacent to where a newer (and much larger) winery stands today.
 Graff wanted to establish a Burgundian-Style, top-flight Chardonnay, and with his brothers, John Graff and Peter Watson-Graff, began producing some of the earliest barrel-fermented and aged wines in the United States.
 In addition to introducing California to oak barrels, Graff brought to California the process of malolactic fermentation in white wines.
 In 1971 he was joined by Phillip Woodward and the two began what would later become the Chalone Wine Group.
 The finishing of Chardonnays with oak barrel fermentation/ aging and the addition of the malolactic process makes the Chards similar to the Bourgogne rule book.

-Chalone Vineyard achieved third rank out of ten from France and the U.S. in the historic Judgment of Paris wine competition.
-All 11 judges awarded their top scores to either Chalone Vineyard or Chateau Montelena, also of California.
+At the legendary Judgement of Paris on 24 May 1976, Chalone Vineyard's 1974 Chardonnay ranked 3rd in the white wine category scored by renowned oenophiles.
+The 11 judges, 9 French, a British and an American, ranked California vintages 1st, in both red and white categories.
+Chalone's identical vintage ranked 1st in a repeat event at the San Francisco Wine Tasting of 1978.